-At the end of each working day, the termini of the pulverize and relay operation or HMA paving operation for each travel lane shall be as adjacent as practical for the entire travel way width and the roadway shall be open to two-way traffic unless directed otherwise by the engineer as noted in these special provisions.
-Taper joints shall be provided adjacent to the pulverize and relay or HMA paving termini as necessary.
+At the end of each working day, the termini of the mill and relay operation or HMA paving operation for each travel lane shall be as adjacent as practical for the entire travel way width and the roadway shall be open to two-way traffic unless directed otherwise by the engineer as noted in these special provisions.
+Taper joints shall be provided adjacent to the mill and relay or HMA paving termini as necessary.

-No edge of pavement, shoulder, or other drop-off greater that 2 inches will be permitted except during daytime construction operations.
+No edge of pavement, shoulder, or other drop-off greater that two inches will be permitted except during daytime construction operations.

-The contractor shall have available, at all times, sufficient experience personnel to promptly install, remove, and reinstall required traffic control devices to control traffic in order to perform the construction operations.
+Have available at all times sufficient experienced personnel to promptly install, remove, and reinstall required traffic control devices to control traffic in order to perform the construction operations.
+The contractor shall repair, replace, or restore any damaged or disturbed traffic control devices within two hours from the time notified.

 Provide 24-hour contact information to the engineer, Grant County Sherriff's Department, State Patrol, Lancaster and Fennimore first responders in the event a safety hazard develops.
-The contractor shall repair, replace, or restore the damaged or disturbed traffic control devices within two hours from the time notified.